Wire transfers are generally used for payments to overseas banks. Transfers to U.S. (domestic) banks must be made via direct deposit.

 In the Special Instructions field enter the departments contact person’s name, email & phone number.
 You must include an email address.
 An email confirmation notification will be sent directly by the customhouse.

-The Check Request Form must be manually signed (approved) by the DAF who is authorized for that FAS account and dollar amount.
+The Check Request Form must be manually signed (approved) by the DAF who is authorized for that ARC account and dollar amount.

 Wire Transfer Template

 The department completes the wire transfer template by providing the required banking information.

 Bank name: where the payee has his/her account

 Bank address: the bank address, including branch name & no. if applicable

 Swift code/BIC: this is made up of 8 or 11 digits, comprised of a combination of numbers and letters

 Sort code: required for banks in the U.K. & comprised of 6 numbers

 Account name: the beneficiary name as noted on his/her account